jswymer/mydoctest/articles/finance-setup-chart-accounts.md

 <properties
-                pageTitle="Set Up the Chart of Accounts| Project “Madeira”" description="Describes how you can change the chart of accounts." services="project-madeira"
+                pageTitle="Set Up the Chart of Accounts| Financials" description="Describes how you can change the chart of accounts." services="project-madeira"
                 documentationCenter=""